Managing ETL and System tasks

 The type of frequency to schedule task execution (Predefined or Custom).

 (For ETL and service ETL tasks only) The task group to which the task is assigned.
 You can assign tasks to groups and restrict user access according to task group for security reasons.

 Running on scheduler

 A task is defined by properties that define the parameters of the task's execution.
 All properties defined for a task and their corresponding values are displayed on a run configuration tab for a task.
-Basic properties are displayed by default.
-To edit a task's optional properties, click Advanced.
+Basic properties are displayed by default; to edit a task's optional properties, click Advanced at the bottom of the tab.
 To hide advanced properties, click Basic.

 For information about what is displayed on a run configuration tab for a task chain, see Task chains.

-To create, add or delete custom task properties, or to manually edit their values, click the You can manually edit ETL properties from this page link in the Run configuration tab.
+To create, add or delete custom task properties, or to manually edit their values, click the You can manually edit ETL properties from this page link at the bottom of the Run configuration tab.

 Adding, editing, and deleting custom properties

 To change or define a value for an existing task property